Skip to content

 verbs: ["*"]

-If we have a look at the above YAML definitions, what will happen from a Sveltos point of view?
-By referencing the ConfigMap default/full-access, the RoleRequest with the name full-access will reserve a cluster matching the clusterSelector env=prod to the tenant admin with the name eng.
+If we have a look at the YAML definitions above, what will happen from a Sveltos point of view?
+By referencing the ConfigMap default/full-access, the RoleRequest with the name full-access will reserve a cluster matching the clusterSelector env=prod to the service account with the name eng.

 Example - Tenant Admin Application Management

 Once the RoleRequest instance has been created, the defined tenant admin can use the Sveltos ClusterProfile CRD.
-The only requirement from a ClusterProfile point of view, is to define the label projectsveltos.io/admin-name: <admin> to the ClusterProfile instance.
+The only requirement from a ClusterProfile point of view, is to define the labels projectsveltos.io/serviceaccount-name: <service account name> and projectsveltos.io/serviceaccount-namespace: <service account namespace> to the ClusterProfile instance.

-Note: The tenant admin name defined should be a Kubernetes ServiceAccount on the management cluster.
+The service account name defined should be a Kubernetes ServiceAccount on the management cluster.

 kind: ClusterProfile